 - Be enrolled as a DVM student and in good academic and professional standing.

 - Maintain good academic standing.
 [If a student is placed on academic probation, his or her ability to participate in this program will be interrupted until academic probation is resolved in a satisfactory manner].

 - Complete 16 credit hours of approved, elective food animal academic course work.

 - Select a food animal/large animal track emphasis for clinical and didactic course work (a mixed animal track may be selected in approved cases).

 - Show a consistent, four-year participation in FAVM program functions and activities.

 - Identify a faculty mentor who will provide guidance through the elective course work, individual investigation and externships.

-Oversight of academic credits earned by student participants will be administered by the Associate Dean for Students & Instruction.
+Oversight of academic credits earned by student participants will be administered by the Associate Dean for Academic & Student Affairs.
 The tracking of Certificate program elements and student progress therein will be supervised and administered by the Food Animal Reproduction and Medicine Service (i.e., the service chief and faculty mentors).
 The certificate will be awarded at the time the DVM degree is awarded.
 For further information, contact the Food Animal Reproduction and Medicine Service at 352-294-4313.